trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/ft.md

 | Probe      | The data source that captured the flow that triggered the alert                                    |
 | Options    | Clicking on the option button enables you to view the flow details including end points, flow stats, timing and netflow details of that particular flow.                                                        |

-- You can click on each IP and Port to drilldown for further analysis which will take you to the [*Key Dashboard*](/docs/ug/ui/key_dashboard).
+- You can click on each IP and Port to drilldown for further analysis which will take you to the [*Key Dashboard*](/docs/ug/ui/key_dashboard) and each column has a [*Column Sorter*](/docs/ug/ui/elements#column-sorter) clicking on it will sort the data in the column.

 - You can also [*Download*](/docs/ug/ui/elements#download-button) the *Flow Tracker Alerts* data from here in PDF, XLSX, and CSV formats.

-- Each column in the table of individual alerts are sortable, that enables you to rearrange data in ascending or descending order by clicking the adjacent arrow(up/down) button, for flexible data analysis and visualization.

 ## Sending Alerts by Email